 Obturator Internus: Muscle, Channel & Acupuncture Technique

-Module II: The Low Back, Hip and Groin course Assessment and Treatment of Injury of the Sports Medicine Acupuncture Certification Program is coming up April 17-21 (New Jersey) and May 1-5 (San Diego).
+Module II: The Low Back, Hip and Groin course Assessment and Treatment of Injury of the Sports Medicine Acupuncture Certification Program is coming up June 5-8 at VUIM in Vienna, VA (completed) and July 10-13 at Marina Village Conference Center, San Diego, CA. The June 19-22 class in San Diego, CA is at waitlist!

 In this article, we feature acupuncture and channel points for the obturator internus (OI), which is a primary muscle for pelvic floor function and hip joint pathology.